Understanding Adult Overweight & Obesity

 View or Print All Sections

-The terms “overweight” and “obesity” refer to body weight that is greater than what is considered normal or healthy for a certain height.
-Reaching and staying at a healthy weight can be a long-term challenge for people who are overweight or have obesity.
+The terms “overweight” and “obesity” refer to body weight that is greater than what is considered healthy for a certain height.

-Many factors can affect your weight, leading to overweight, obesity, or extreme obesity.
-Some of these factors may make it hard for you to lose weight or not regain weight you have lost.
-Being overweight or having obesity may lead to certain health problems.
+Many factors can affect your weight, leading to overweight or obesity.
+Some of these factors may make it easy for you to gain weight or regain weight you have lost.

-Common treatments for losing weight include healthy eating, being physically active, and making other changes to your usual habits.
-If you have extreme obesity and related health problems, your doctor may consider other treatments, such as bariatric surgery.
+Common treatments for losing weight include adopting a healthy eating plan, being physically active, and making other changes to your lifestyle.
+Other treatments include weight-loss medicines and weight-loss surgery, also called metabolic and bariatric surgery.

 Obesity affects more than 1 in 3 adults in the United States.
 About 1 in 6 children and adolescents ages 2 to 19 are considered to have obesity in the United States.
 Another 1 in 3 adults is considered to be overweight.
 View the latest statistics.